CleverCloud/clever-tools/docs/applications-management.md

 ## (un)link and make-default

-If an application already exists in you Clever Clound account, you can link it to any local directory to control it.
+If an application already exists in your Clever Cloud account, you can link it to any local directory to control it.
 You can even link several applications to a single folder, each one with a different name and/or alias.
 This is done through the `.clever.json` file.

 ```
 clever link APP_ID/NAME [--alias, -a] ALIAS [--org, -o, --owner] ID/NAME
 ```

-If muliple applications are linked, you can define one as default with it alias:
+If multiple applications are linked, you can define one as default with it alias:

 ```
 clever make-default ALIAS